 Use node permissioning to restrict access to known participants only.

 Local permissioning affects your node but not the rest of the network.
 Use local permissioning to restrict use of your node (that is, the resources under your control).
-For example, customers that can access your node.
+For example, customers able to access your node.

-Local permissioning doesn’t require co-ordination with the rest of the network and you can act immediately to protect your node.
+Local permissioning does not require coordination with the rest of the network and you can act immediately to protect your node.
 Your rules are not enforced in blocks produced by other nodes.

-Onchain permissioning is specified in a smart contract on the network.
+Onchain permissioning works through a smart contract on the network.
 Specifying permissioning onchain enables all nodes to read and update permissioning configuration from one location.

-Onchain permissioning requires co-ordination to update rules.
-The network may not be able to act immediately (for example, the smart contract may enforce a minimum of votes before changing permissioning rules).
+Onchain permissioning requires coordination to update the rules.
+The network might not be able to act immediately (for example, the smart contract might enforce a minimum of number of votes before changing permissioning rules).

-When onchain permissioning is updated, the update is applied across the network and new blocks abide by the updated rules.
+When you update onchain permissioning, the update applies across the network and new blocks abide by the updated rules.
 For example, blocked accounts can no longer add transactions to the chain.

-The diagram illustrates when local and onchain permissioning rules are applied.
+The following diagram illustrates applying local and onchain permissioning rules.